C17326283/GE2-SpaceBattleAssignment/README.md

 * There is a sequence manager that has a method for each individual sequence section.
 They are stored and triggered from an array of unity events allowing them to be triggered from anywhere such as in world triggers or sequentially after a time.
 * Triggering: There are world triggers that can cause specific sequences to start when the desired object hits it.
 Sequences can also trigger the following sequence once its done.
 * The point manager is used for paths, trigger and camera points which allows access to cycling through or selecting individual objects from the lists.
 * Spawn manager: The spawn manager triggers the specific teleporting group when the sequence manager needs it, which also handles the teleporting trail & spawn effect.
+Has a no overlap spawning system.
 * Audio manager: All the voice and music is managed with the audio manager.
 More detail below
 * Camera Targetting: the camera targetting script has a lot of methods and behaviours for controlling camera such as moving/aligning to fixed point, panning, look obj, follow object pos with offset.